ll-msg/Thesis-project-script/README.md

 ```python
 pytest path-to-graphicalViewTest
 ```
-Please notice that this test is required to be run inside the original MGT root folder.
+Please note that this test is required to be run inside the original MGT root folder.

 ## [tests_cCmerge](https://github.com/ll-msg/Thesis-project-script/blob/main/tests_cCmerge.py)
-A Django unit test script that can be used to validate the optimized clonal complex merging method in [MGTdb](https://www.mgtdb.unsw.edu.au/), specifically for the Typhimurium database.
-The test database used in this script is constructed automatically by Django.
+A Django unit test script that can be used to validate the optimized clonal complex merging method in [MGTdb](https://www.mgtdb.unsw.edu.au/).
+The test database (Typhimurium) used in this script is constructed automatically by Django.

 Each test in this script contains the following main steps: